sh0n1n/Movies-App/README.md

 ## Ideas for Future Updates
 1. Complete screen for favorite movies.
-2. Add function "Add to favorite"
+2. Add function "Add to favorite".
-3. Make page for Cast Memeber
+3. Make page for Cast Memeber.
 4. Remake a design for Movie Info.
-5. Make a playable trailers
+5. Make a playable trailers.
 6. Make app show not only movies but series too.

 ## TODO
-1. Code Style
+1. Code Style.
-2. Fix IMDB image showing
-3. Do a play button for trailers working
+2. Do a play button for trailers working.
-4. Make Tests
+3. Make Tests.
-5. Complete with VC for Favorite Movies and make this function working
+4. Complete with VC for Favorite Movies and make this function working.